Are you toying with the idea of getting chickens? Are you having to wait on getting them because of the expense of the coop?

 We invested very little money into our first coop and it showed.
 It didn’t last very long.
 We also made the mistake of using a poor layout and made poor material choices.

-So when we decided to build a new one, we were stunned when we built a functional chicken coop for practically no money.
+So when we decided to build a new one, we were stunned when we built a functional free chicken coop for practically no money.

 That’s right, I said it was practically free!